 The SIX Regulatory Board has issued the Directive on Information relating to Corporate Governance (DCG), which outlines certain corporate governance information issuers are required to publish annually so that investors are able to evaluate the characteristics of securities and the quality of issuers, including details on the issuer's management and control mechanisms.
-The categories of information that issuers are required to publish include descriptions on the group structure and shareholders, capital structure, board of directors, executive committee, compensation, shareholdings and loans, shareholders' participation rights, change of control and defence measures, the issuer's auditors and information policy.
+The categories of information that issuers are required to publish include descriptions on the group structure and shareholders, capital structure, board of directors, executive committee, compensation, shareholdings and loans, shareholders' participation rights, change of control and defence measures, the issuer's auditors and information policy and, as from 1 July 2021, information on general quiet periods (ie, blackout periods).
 Notably, this directive applies to all issuers whose equity securities have their primary or main listing on SIX once their shares have been admitted to trading.
-The DCG follows a 'comply or explain' approach, permitting an issuer to deviate from the disclosure obligations set out therein to the extent that the annual report contains substantiated justifications for such deviation or non-disclosure.
+The DCG follows a 'comply or explain' approach, permitting an issuer to deviate from the disclosure obligations set out therein to the extent that the annual report contains substantiated justifications for such deviation or non-disclosure